KevCaz/KevCaz.github.io/content/notes/imagemagick/combineimages.md

 Love this trick!
 Two short remarks to end this note:

-1. there are many programming langages that [interface ImageMagick](https://imagemagick.org/script/develop.php);
+1. there are many programming languages that [interface ImageMagick](https://imagemagick.org/script/develop.php);
 2. the R :package: [patchwork](https://github.com/thomasp85/patchwork) is making this kind of operation really easy with ggplot2.

 <br>